And, even before multi-sport games participation is a reality, the recognition of a single international governing has other benefits:

 Who is the IBTF Executive Managing Committee?

-The IBTF Executive Managing Committee is a group of WBTF and WFNBTA representatives that meets physically twice a year and conducts all other business regularly via conference meetings and email.
+The IBTF Executive Managing Committee is a group of WBTF and WFNBTA representatives that meets physically once a year and conducts all other business regularly via conference meetings and email.

 The current IBTF Executive Managing Committee: